grant-king/ML_progress/log.md

 Uplink library looks very useful.
 I may want to check out Blink cameras API again to see if this is something I could use for that.
 Otherwise I will find another API that requires a lot of structure within the request but doesn't have an official Python implementation.

+Day 56: March 28, 2019

+**Today's Progress:** Continued Exercism.
+More practice with dunder methods for custom object comparison, iteration, and selection.
+More API stuff with Uplink.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA